Ninnimissinuok

 Sachems acquired their positions by selection from a hereditary group (perhaps matrilineal).
 The polity of the sachem was called a sontimooonk or sachemship.
 The members of this polity were those who pledged to defend not only the sachem himself by the institution of the sachemship itself.
 Colonial writers noted that sachemships could themselves be subjected to a ruler over many sachems, a great sachem or kaeasonimoog, which the English writers referred to as "kings".
-(Note: Gookin in the passage quoted, above by dividing the native population into five "Nations" with subordinated groups, recognized the distinction between sachem and "great sachem".
+(Note: Daniel Gookin in the passage quoted, above by dividing the native population into five "Nations" with subordinated groups, recognized the distinction between sachem and "great sachem".
 Edward Winslow described the nature of a great sachem, which he called a "King" as follows:

 Their Sachims cannot bee all called Kings, but onely some few of them, to whom the rest resort for protection, and pay homage unto them, neither may they warre without their knowledge and approbation, yet to be commanded by the greater as occasion serveth.
 Of these sort is Massassowat our friend, and Conanacus of Nanohigganset our supposed enemy.